emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 WHERE StepTotal IS NOT NULL;

 -- Join hourly calories and steps
-SELECT *
-FROM `bellabeat-case-study.Fitabase.hourlyCalories` AS calories JOIN `bellabeat-case-study.Fitabase.hourlySteps` AS steps ON calories.Id = steps.Id AND calories.ActivityHour = steps.ActivityHour;
+SELECT A.Id, A.ActivityHour AS activity_hour, A.Calories, C.StepTotal AS step_total, I.TotalIntensity AS total_intensity, I.AverageIntensity AS average_intensity,
+FROM `capstone-case-study-460717.Fitness_Tracker_Data.hourlycalories` A
+LEFT JOIN `capstone-case-study-460717.Fitness_Tracker_Data.hourlysteps` C ON
+A.Id=C.Id
+AND A.ActivityHour=C.ActivityHour
+LEFT JOIN `capstone-case-study-460717.Fitness_Tracker_Data.hourlyintensities` I ON
+A.Id=I.Id
+AND A.ActivityHour=C.ActivityHour
 </code></pre>

 </details>